 Personal data is any information about an individual from which that person can be identified.
 It does not include data where the identity of an individual has been removed (anonymous data).
 We may collect, use, store, transfer and otherwise process different kinds of personal data about you, as set out below.

 - Information you give us.This is information about you that you give us by filling in “contact us” forms on our website (creative-itc.com or www.creative-group.tech), or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you register to use our site, subscribe to our service, search for a service, join our mailing list and if you report a problem with our site.
 The information you give us may include your name, address, e-mail address and phone number, personal description, or any other data which identifies you.

 - Information we collect about you.
 With regard to each of your visits to our site we will automatically collect the following information:

 - Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;

-- information about your visit, including the full URL, clickstream to, through and from our site (including date and time), products you viewed or searched for’ page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page and any phone number used to call our customer service (0044) (0) 845 533 2186.
+- Information about your visit, including the full URL, clickstream to, through and from our site (including date and time), products/services you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page and any phone number used to call our customer service (+44) (0) 845 533 2186.

 - We do not collect any special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).